Atrial fibrillation (AFib) is a heart rhythm disorder that affects some

 Traditional therapies revolve around medications, like blood thinners.

-Warfarin (Coumadin) is the most commonly prescribed blood thinner for AFib.
+Warfarin (Coumadin) was once the most commonly prescribed blood thinner for AFib.
 It may interact with certain foods and medicines, so it’s not an option for everyone.
 It may also lead to complications like excessive bleeding.
 If you take this medication, you’ll need frequent monitoring through blood tests.

-Newer drugs — dabigatran (Pradaxa), rivaroxaban (Xarelto), and apixaban (Eliquis) — are just as effective as warfarin.
-They may even lead to less bleeding inside your skull (intracranial bleeding).
-These medications are shorter-acting, which means you don’t need to have your blood monitored as closely while taking them.
+NOACs may even lead to less intracranial bleeding.
+These medications are shorter-acting than warfarin, which means you don’t need to have your blood monitored as closely while taking them.
 They also don’t interact with as many foods and other medications.

 Along with the risk of bleeding and interactions, one downside of taking medication to prevent blood clots is having to take it long term.
 You may not want to be on a medication for the rest of your life.
 You may not want to go to your hospital every week to have your blood tested.
 Or you may have other complications or conditions that make taking these medications for the long haul unappealing or even impossible.

 The Watchman is approved by the U.S. Food and Drug Administration (FDA) for people who have AFib that doesn’t involve a heart valve (nonvalvular AFib).
 It’s shaped like a tiny parachute and is self-expanding.
 Once in place, tissue will grow over the Watchman in around 45 days to block off the LAA.

 To be eligible to have this device implanted, you should be able to tolerate blood thinners.
 You can’t have an existing blood clot in your heart or an allergy to nickel, titanium, or any other material in the device.